project-owner/Peppy.doc/HiFiBerry-Amp.md

 ```
 aplay -l
 ```
-My output from that program looks like this:
+The output from that program should look like this:
 ```
 **** List of PLAYBACK Hardware Devices ****
 card 0: sndrpihifiberry [snd_rpi_hifiberry_amp], device 0: HifiBerry AMP HiFi tas5713-hifi-0 []